Edgar-Donk/frothy-brew/docs/colour_picker/modifying_scales_and_entry.rst

         return True

 Each spinbox requires to register the above function, which is the same for each colour component RGBA.
-We are validating on keystroke, and using the action, current input and the text before validation.
+Validate on keystroke, action, current input and text.
 The bind handler is common for the colour components RGB, and slightly less complicated for the alpha component, since we are only updating the final colour, whereas a standard component must update all the other component gradients, the alpha component